 …

-3. Update your readme files to fully document each lab with at least the following information, properly formatted using markdown:
+3. Create your lab readme files to fully document each lab with at least the following information, properly formatted using Markdown:

 CS 262 - Lab #